zarasignals/ZaraSignals/README.md

 | `clearSession(sessionId)` | Clears conversation history |

 ### System Prompt
-Zara has a defined personality:
+POLYNIKI AI has a defined personality:
 - Professional and direct
 - No emojis
 - Data-focused